 - The Asker Museum: the Valstad Collection and Labråten Museum – artist homes of Tilla and Otto Valstad, and Hulda and Arne Garborg

 Today we travel from Grimstad to the Hvalstad Valley where we will visit the Asker Museum.
 This includes the home of artists Tilla and Otto Valstad, and also Labråten, home of writers Hulda and Arne Garborg.
 Hulda was a novelist, playwright, poet and folk dancer, a pioneer in the women’s rights movement and also an ardent supporter of Norwegian heritage and customs.
 She wrote many articles about traditional cooking and a cookbook called Heimstell – we will sample Hulda’s Soup (Hulda-sodd) and also waffles.
-Arne Gulborg was a social reformer, and together the couple were part of the European intellectual vanguard, enjoying a bohemian lifestyle and travelling widely.
+Arne Gulborg was a social reformer, and together the couple was part of the European intellectual vanguard, enjoying a bohemian lifestyle and travelling widely.
 They embraced socialism, attacked the church, and were instrumental in promoting the nationalist movement and self-awareness of Norway.
 Hulda wished to encourage those living in rural areas to take pride in their traditions and local dishes.
 In 2007 Ruth Hege Holst published In Hulda’s Kitchen which updates and reinterprets her recipes.

 We then travel on to Oslo, a capital city with ‘a village quality’ according to crime writer Jo Nesbø, who sets his Harry Hole novels there.
 Oslo will be our base for two nights.
 (Overnight Oslo) BL